wilfred-unsho/laravel-app-starter-kit/README.md

 ## Overview

-Nexus Admin Panel is a comprehensive content management system built with Laravel 11 and React.
+Nexus Admin Panel is a comprehensive content management system built with Laravel 11 and React with Inertia.
 It features an intuitive admin interface, advanced RBAC, media management, and a powerful blogging platform, making it ideal for enterprises and digital publishers.

 ## Features